Ceramic specialist in natural forms, inspired by local surroundings

 When my children started full time school I decided to have a day to myself and enrolled in a one day a week clay workshop at Portsmouth University.
 Unfortunately, before the year was out the course was shut down, but by that time, I was already hooked on the material and years later and a BA in Fine Art from Chichester University under my belt I am still completely absorbed by the magic of ceramics.

-Having lived in Southsea for more than 30 years, I am delighted to now be working from my new studio, Studio 12, which is set within the historic 'Hotwalls' Old Portsmouth sea defence walls.
+Having lived in Southsea for more than 30 years, I now work from my studio (Studio 12) which is set within the Old Portsmouth City sea defence walls ‘Hotwalls’ in Southsea.